 - Weight loss resistance is often a consequence of over (or under) growth of the bacterial flora.

 Basically, any inflammatory process can be traced back to the gut.
 Inflammatory processes in the body result in the deposition of scar tissue in the fascia.
-Scar tissue in fascial often results in pain syndromes.
-Dr. Smith treats the pain from scar tissue with a combination of chiropactic, massage and fascia-specific modalities.
+Scar tissue in fascia often results in pain syndromes.
+Dr. Smith treats the pain from scar tissue with a combination of chiropractic, massage and fascia-specific modalities.

 How did you get dysbiosis?